-Souters consists of a converted barn and luxurious shepherds hut (named Gribbles) on a track leading to the owner's small farm.
+Souters consists of a converted barn on a track leading to the owner's small farm.
 It provides an exceptional, secluded and very comfortable place to stay.
-Souters has one double bedroom and a sofa bed.
+Souters has one double bedroom and a sofa bed and is suitable for sleeping up to 3 people The living space and kitchen areas can accommodate up to 6 people.
 The private garden is surrounded by woods teeming with wildlife and provides a peaceful place to relax.

-Gribbles is tucked away in a corner of the garden and provides the second bedroom.
+Gribbles is a luxurious shepherds hut tucked away in a corner of Souter's garden and can be hired at extra cost to provide the second bedroom.
+It cannot be hired independently of Souters.
 It has a full size double bed and single truckle bed, en suite shower and toilet with under floor heating and heated towel rail.
 The sleeping area is also heated, combined with a high level of insulation Gribbles is usable all year round.
 All finished to a high standard and connected to the main services.

 We are in the heart of Dedham Vale AONB and Stour Valley.
 There are very good restaurants and bistro pubs in the locality and an award winning farm shop in the next village.
 Souters is a good base from which to explore the countryside and other East Anglian delights, being just 5 minutes drive from the A12 midway between Ipswich and Colchester.
 The historic market town of Hadleigh is 5 miles away with buildings of interest and an individual high street with varied shopping opportunities.